 King solomon's seal roots also taste Sweet.
 The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
 Sweet ingredients like king solomon's seal roots tend to slow down acute reactions and detoxify the body.
 They also have a tonic effect because they replenish Qi and Blood.

 The tastes of ingredients in TCM also determine what Organs and Meridians they target.
-As such king solomon's seal roots are thought to target the Spleen, the Kidney and the Lung.
-In TCM the Spleen assists with digestion, Blood coagulation and Fluids metabolism in the body.
-The Kidneys do not only regulate the urinary system but also play a key role in the reproductive system and the growth and aging process of the body.
+As such king solomon's seal roots are thought to target the Kidney, the Lung and the Spleen.
+According to TCM, the Kidneys do not only regulate the urinary system but also play a key role in the reproductive system and the growth and aging process of the body.
 In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.
+The Spleen assists with digestion, Blood coagulation and Fluids metabolism in the body.

 Total saponins from Polygonatum kingianum (TSPK) may be used as adjuvant therapy to control blood glucose and insulin resistance in type 2 diabetic individuals.1.